What is Property Management Insurance?

 The vacation rental owner’s insurance is something that each owner of a vacation rental should have.
 Not only does this cover those that are staying within the vacation rental, but it also can cover the losses of the property itself in case of vandalization, robbery, fire or any other accidental damages that occur while the building is or is not occupied.

 This insurance is a requirement for the owner to purchase the home and hold any type of loan on it.
-If the owner does not have this insurance, the manager may extend the coverage that they have for particular losses, but not all.
+If the owner does not have this insurance, the property manager, as part of his licence, may extend the coverage that they have for particular losses, but not all.
 So it is important that an owner of a vacation property has this.

 Deposits and damage coverage